beck1888/Becks-Website/README.md

 - Refrain from sending automated requests to this page.
 - Not bypass security measures implemented on this page.
 - Respect the privacy of the host server and its users.

-Your usage of this site also means that you accept that I may ban you for misuse or any other reason without notice using any and all filtering tools available to me.
-You are hereby prohibited from attempting to circumvent any ban.

 Although I cannot make you report bugs, issues, and/ or vulnerabilities (especially leaked api keys) you find, **I kindly (and strongly) request that you share any and all of these you find with me ASAP.**